Nora O'Keeffe

-Nora O’Keeffe (1885-1961) was a revolutionary and feminist from Co.
-Tipperary.
+Nora O’Keeffe (1885–1961) was a revolutionary and feminist from County Tipperary.
 She was a regional organiser of Cumann na mBan, a dispatch courier in the War of Independence and an anti-Treaty propagandist during the Irish Civil War who was interned in Cork and Kilmainham Gaol.
 She was the lifelong partner of Margaret Skinnider, a sniper wounded in the 1916 Rising.

 Early life

 O’Keeffe was born in 1885 in Glenough, near Clonoulty, County Tipperary to Daniel and Ellen (née Ryan) O'Keeffe.
 She was the sixth of 12 surviving children in a relatively wealthy farming family who were involved in the Gaelic League.
 Throughout her life, O’Keeffe used the Irish version of her name, Nóra Ní Chaoimh, to sign most of her correspondence.

 She and her older brother Patrick emigrated to the United States in 1909, where she worked as a typist and stenographer.
 It is likely that she met Skinnider in New York, possibly through Clan na Gael, and they returned to Ireland together in 1919.
 They set up home in Fairview, Dublin, and both joined the local Cumann na mBan branch.